2026 Zurich Classic of New Orleans odds, picks: Surprising predictions from golf model that's nailed 17 majors

 The PGA's only official team event is set for this week as the 2026 Zurich Classic of New Orleans tees off on Thursday at TPC Louisiana in Avondale, La.
 It has a $9.5 million purse and awards 400 FedEx Cup points to each player in the winning duo.
 Andrew Novak and Ben Griffin won it last year.
 Formerly a solo event, the format changed to partners in 2017, and it alternates best ball and alternate shot each round.

-The 2026 Zurich Classic odds via FanDuel Sportsbook list the defending champions at +2000, which puts them fifth on the PGA odds board behind co-favorites Brooks Koepka and Shane Lowry and brothers Alex and Matthew Fitzpatrick, both at +1200, as well as Ryan Gerard & Sudarshan Yellamaraju (+1600) Michael Thorbjornsen and Karl Vilips (+1800).
+The 2026 Zurich Classic odds via FanDuel Sportsbook list the defending champions at +1800, which puts them tied for fourth on the PGA odds board behind brothers Alex and Matthew Fitzpatrick (+1000), Brooks Koepka and Shane Lowry (+1200) and Ryan Gerard and Sudarshan Yellamaraju (+1600).
 Before locking in any 2026 Zurich Classic picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.